-Canadian Institute of Actuaries President to launch new Pension Reform
+Canadian Institute of Actuaries to brief the media on its new pension

-OTTAWA, Oct.
-30 /CNW Telbec/ - Robert Howard, President of the Canadian Institute of Actuaries, will introduce the Institute's new pension position titled, "Retooling Canada's Ailing Pension System Now, For The Future," at an Economic Club of Canada luncheon on Tuesday, November 3 in Toronto.
+OTTAWA, Nov.
+2 /CNW Telbec/ - Actuaries Michel St-Germain, Chairperson of the Institute's Member Services Council and Serge Charbonneau will introduce the Institute's new pension position titled, "Retooling Canada's Ailing Pension System Now, For The Future," to the media on Wednesday, November 4 in Montreal.

 "A healthy pension system is critical to the country.
 Millions of Canadians are not saving enough for their independent retirement, and those who are have seen the value of their RRSPs and Defined Contribution pension plans melt away in the current financial crisis.
 Large funding deficits have emerged in most pension plans and pensioners and workers with firms that are facing bankruptcy are coping with having their pension benefits reduced.
 The Canadian pension system needs to be retooled, and now," says the Institute's President, Robert Howard.

-Mr. Howard will be available for media interviews on pension issues following the luncheon.
+Both M. St-Germain and M. Charbonneau will be available for media interviews on the Institute's new pension position.

 The Canadian Institute of Actuaries is the national organization of the actuarial profession.
 The Institute is dedicated to serving the public through the provision, by the profession, of actuarial services and advice of the highest quality.
 In fact, the Institute holds the duty of the profession to the public above the needs of the profession and its members.